bicarlsen/obsidian_image_caption/README.md

 ## Settings

 + **Label:** Text that prepends all captions.<br/>
 For automatic numbering use '#'.
-If a '#' character is meant to be output, escape it with a backslash ('\'), i.e. '\\#'.
+If a '#' character is meant to be output, escape it with a backslash ('\\'), i.e. '\\#'.
 Backslashes must also be escaped to be output, i.e.'\\\\'.

 + **CSS:** Apply custom CSS styling to the image captions.<br/>
 Captions are indexed from 1 using the 'data-image-caption-index' attribute for styling based on figure number.

 + **Delimeter:** Indicates the caption text.<br/>
 A delimeter is a set of characters that identify the caption text to use.
+The delimeter must enclose the text you wish to display as the caption.
-	+ If blank, the entire text is used.
+	+ If no delimeter is set the entire text is used.
-	+ A single delimeter can be used.<br/>
+	+ A single delimeter can be used for the start and end.<br/>
     e.g. `"` -> `"My caption"` or `!!` -> `!!My caption!!`
 	+ A start and end delimter can be used by separating them with a comma (,).<br/>
     e.g. `{, }` -> `{My caption}` or `<<, >>` -> `<<My caption>>`